 This is a condition that’s most commonly diagnosed in young children.
 Atopic dermatitis may appear to be contact dermatitis, so it should be diagnosed by a doctor.
 The condition may be caused by family history, the environment, or the immune system.
 The condition is chronic, but you can learn to treat flare-ups appropriately and manage the condition throughout your life.

 You may learn over time what causes the dry skin on your eyelid and determine how to best manage it at home.
+The dry skin on your eyelid may be isolated and may clear up with minor lifestyle changes.

 - Add moisture to your environment, such as with a humidifier.